teodelcastillo/RAGv2-Fligoo/backend/API_DOCUMENTATION.md

 |-------|------|----------|-------------|
 | `session` | integer | Yes | ID of an existing chat session |
 | `content` | string | Yes | User message/question |

+**Behavior:**
+- **With documents:** The system searches for relevant chunks from the session's allowed documents and uses them as context.
+The assistant prioritizes information from these documents.
+- **Without documents:** The chat functions normally without document context, allowing general conversations.

 **Example Request:**